corda/corda/docs/source/api-core-types.rst

 ---------------------------

-A ``WireTransaction`` instance contains the core of a transaction without signatures, and with references to attachments in place of the attachments themselves (see also :doc:`key-concepts-data-model`).
+A ``WireTransaction`` instance contains the core of a transaction without signatures, and with references to attachments in place of the attachments themselves.
 Once signed these are encapsulated in a ``SignedTransaction`` instance.
-For processing a transaction (i.e. to verify it) a ``SignedTransaction`` is then converted to a
-``LedgerTransaction``, which involves verifying the signatures and associating them to the relevant command(s), and resolving the attachment references to the attachments.
+For processing a transaction (i.e. to verify it) a ``SignedTransaction`` is then converted to a ``LedgerTransaction``, which involves verifying the signatures and associating them to the relevant command(s), and resolving the attachment references to the attachments.
 Commands with valid signatures are encapsulated in the ``AuthenticatedObject`` type.

 .. note:: A ``LedgerTransaction`` has not necessarily had its contract code executed, and thus could be contract-invalid
           (but not signature-invalid).
 You can use the ``verify`` method as shown below to validate the contracts.